ajonnavittula/CarND-Path-Planning-Project/submission/Model_Documentation.md

 ```
 ### Sensor Fusion

 Sensor fusion involves understanding the location of cars relative to Ego's position.
-The simulated outputs the lane location, velocity and distance of every car in Ego's vicinity.
-Based on these values the positions of each of the cars is estimated at a future state and based on where they located respective to Ego flags are set.
+The simulater outputs the lane location, velocity and distance of every car in Ego's vicinity.
+Based on these values the positions of each of the cars is estimated at a future state and flags are set if they are close to Ego.
 If a car is ahead of Ego and within 30 meters, the `car_ahead` flag is set.
-If a car is either to the left or right of Ego and within 20 meters, the `car_left` or `car_right` flags are set.
+If a car is either to the left or right of Ego and within 20 meters (ahead or behind), the `car_left` or `car_right` flags are set.
 These flags are then used by the behavior planner to plan for lane changes or acceleration/braking.
 The code snippet below shows the calculations for flags.

 ```C++
 check_car_s += ((double)prev_size*0.02*check_speed);